The Florida Climate Center serves as the primary resource for climate data, information, and services in the state of Florida.

 Tallahassee, FL

-Appendix: Daily maximum and minimum temperature records (° F) tied or broken during August (compiled from NOAA, NWS).
+Appendix 2: Select daily maximum and minimum temperature records (° F) tied or broken during September (compiled from NOAA, NWS).

 Florida Climate Center